 This is where you enter the income from events.
 All income (both pre-registration mailed to the registrar, and money from the gate) can go into the top section.
-If pre-registration was run through PayPal for your event, the PayPal dollars go in the second section.
+If pre-registration was run through PayPal or the SCA Reservation System (SCA-rs) for your event, the PayPal/SCA-rs dollars go in the second section.
 When you close out a deferred revenue item for pre-registrations received in the quarter before an event, add it to the top section.
-Gross gate income means just that - everything you took in before the event or at the gate, including NMS.
+Gross gate income means just that - everything you took in before the event or at the gate, including NMR.